-Students who register for the Minor must complete 15 credits throughout their four-year study in CityU.
-The Minor will be offered at three levels, with Two compulsory courses (6 credits) helping students to acquire a holistic view of the subject and lay a strong foundation, and Six electives from which they can select Three (9 credits) in order to develop sufficient intellectuality and skills in discussing special topics.
+Students who register for the Minor must complete 15 credit units throughout their four-year study in CityU.
+The Minor will be offered at three levels, with Two compulsory courses (6 credit units) helping students to acquire a holistic view of the subject and lay a strong foundation, and Eight electives from which they can select Three (9 credit units) in order to develop sufficient intellectuality and skills in discussing special topics.

-統籌: 吳耀宗博士 3442 5599 yeowcgwu@cityu.edu.hk
+統籌: 金環博士 3442 9733 huanjin@cityu.edu.hk